 - Presents the findings and conclusion of an experiment, both in writing and orally.

 - Researches and takes notes on information about a variety of topics using both text and digital resources.

 - Collects and uses data to support experiments and what he learns.

 - Experiments with different types of materials and matter — such as solid, liquid, and gas — to observe different types of physical and chemical changes.

 - Works independently, in partnerships, in small groups, and as a class to conduct experiments and create projects.

 - Studies and creates models of systems and objects to further explore and show an understanding of the scientific concepts learned.

 Science Activities: 5th Grade

 - Prove It!: When your child asks a question about a scientific concept or when someone says something about a scientific concept, see if you and your child can prove it.
 Conduct an experiment using the scientific method and see if the result of your experiment answers your question or supports the fact stated.

-- Make a Model: After finding out from your child’s a teacher a specific science topic your child is learning, make a model of a related object.
-For example, if your child is learning about human cells use crafts objects, clay, or even different foods to make a model of a cell and its parts.
-You can also make a model of a system such as machine or the digestive system.
+- Make a Model: First, ask your child's teacher what topic your child is currently learning about.
+Then, make a model of a related object.
+For example, if your child is learning about human cells, use crafts objects, clay, or even different foods to make a model of a cell and its parts.
+You can also make a model of a system, such as machine or the digestive system.

 - Look for Real-Life Science: These days, so much progress is happening in science.
-Read articles with your child about scientific topics and progress made in the world and talk about the articles as well as the effects this progress may have.
-If possible, your child can do further research on a topic which is particularly interesting to her.
+Read articles with your child about scientific topics and progress made in the world, then talk about the articles — as well as the effects this progress may have.
+If possible, your child can do further research on a topic she finds particularly interesting.